Personal Injury Attorneys Representing Clients Across Colorado

 - We operate on a contingency fee basis.
 You do not have to pay any legal fees unless we secure a settlement on your behalf.

-- A pedestrian may not suddenly leave the curb and walk or run into an on-coming vehicle that is close enough to be considered hazardous.
+- A pedestrian may not suddenly leave the curb and walk or run into an oncoming vehicle’s path that is close enough to be considered hazardous

 Other Rights and Duties of Pedestrians